Eliav2/react-xarrows/README.md

 can make the arrow dashed and can even animate. if true default values(for dashness) are choosed. if object is passed then default values are choosed execpt what passed.
+examples:

+- `dashness={true}` will make the line of the arrow to be dashed.
+- `dashness={{ strokeLen: 10, nonStrokeLen: 15, animation: -2 }}` will make a custom looking dashness

 #### monitorDOMchanges

-A boolean. set this property to true to add relevant eventListeners to the DOM so the xarrow component will update anchors position whenever needed(scroll and resize and so on)(experamential).
+A boolean. set this property to true to add relevant eventListeners to the DOM so the xarrow component will update anchors position whenever needed(scroll and resize and so on).

 #### registerEvents